corda/corda/docs/packages.md

 Internal, do not use.
 These APIs and implementations which are currently being revised and are subject to future change.

+# Package net.corda.core

+Exception types and some utilities for working with observables and futures.

 # Package net.corda.core.concurrent

 Provides a simplified [java.util.concurrent.Future] class that allows registration of a callback to execute when the future